-III.
 REBUTTAL TO TURN'S PROPOSALS

-A. The Commission Should Reject TURN's Argument that Asset Retirement Obligations Should Be Excluded from the Plant Data Used to Allocate Return, Income Taxes, and Property Taxes customers.
-Asset Retirement Obligations are capitalized costs of a utility's legal obligations

-TURN uses a technical plant accounting concept known as the Asset Retirement related to retirement costs which are directly linked to storage, transmission, distribution and general plant.
+A. The Commission Should Reject TURN's Argument that Asset Retirement Obligations Should Be Excluded from the Plant Data Used to Allocate Return, Income Taxes, and Property Taxes related to retirement costs which are directly linked to storage, transmission, distribution and general plant.
 Certain assets cannot simply be abandoned, but require special decommissioning.
 When a facility is decommissioned, a utility has an obligation to clean-up the site.
 The amount expected to be spent on the clean-up will be the basis for the Asset Retirement Obligation.
+Therefore, it is appropriate to include Asset Retirement Obligations in determining functional cost allocation factors.

-Obligations to argue that Applicants' embedded cost studies are allocating too much costs to core
+TURN uses a technical plant accounting concept known as the Asset Retirement Obligations to argue that Applicants' embedded cost studies are allocating too much costs to core customers.
+Asset Retirement Obligations are capitalized costs of a utility's legal obligations

-4 See Testimony on behalf of the City of Long Beach, Energy Resources Department (April 12, 2019) (Long Beach Direct), p.
+&lt;sup>4 See Testimony on behalf of the City of Long Beach, Energy Resources Department (April 12, 2019) (Long Beach Direct), p.
 1-2.